CharlesGM/nethermind-network-manager/nethermind/GCP_TESTING_GUIDE.md

 ### Chain ID Mismatch

 If you see an error like `Hardhat was set to use chain id X, but connected to a chain with id Y`:
-1. Make sure your hardhat.config.js has the correct chainId (5 for Goerli) in the gcp network configuration
+1. Make sure your hardhat.config.js has the correct chainId (11155111 for Sepolia) in the gcp network configuration
 2. Verify the chain ID your Nethermind network is using:
    ```bash
    ./scripts/kubectl-rpc.sh custom eth_chainId '[]'